31 Jan Economic Burden of Wound Infection

 Embracing Technological Solutions

-Medical technology is becoming increasingly prevalent in VLU prevention and treatment.
-Clinicians are increasingly combining new therapies with established standards of care to improve leg ulcer healing in non-infected patients.
+Medical technology is becoming increasingly prevalent in VLU treatment.
+Clinicians are increasingly combining medtech innovation with established standards of care to accelerate the rate of healing.
 The faster wounds can heal, the less opportunity there is for an infection.
-Non-invasive wearable medical devices that can enhance wound healing have the potential to save healthcare systems money.
+Non-invasive wearable medical devices, such as the geko™ device (clinically proven to double the rate of healing in venous leg ulcer patients) speaks to this potential – and to saving healthcare systems costs.

 Read more on MedLatest.